lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 map @hyper, using the `readMSnSet2` function.
 The data is as available online with the manuscript (see tab 2 of the `xlsx` supplementary data set 1 in @hyper, which should be exported as a text-based spreadsheet).
-It is also available as a `csv` in the Bioconductor data package.
+It is also available as a `csv` in the Bioconductor data package, which we make use of below.

 To use the `readMSnSet2` function, as a minimum one must specify the file path to the data and which columns of the spreadsheet contain